 Applications

-Applicants should have substantive research experience, a strong academic record, and prior clinical exposures.
-Applicants must complete the online AMCAS application, indicate on their application that they are applying to the UConn M.D./Ph.D. program, and complete the M.D./Ph.D. essay.
+While the Admissions Committee considers a holistic approach, applicants should have substantive research experience, a strong academic record, and prior clinical exposure.
+Applicants must complete the online AMCAS application, indicate on their application that they are applying to the UConn MD-PhD program, and complete the MD-PhD essay.
 Learn more about applying to the UConn PhD Program.

 Contact Information